Call to Artists: Carnival as Folklore Residency

 RESIDENCY LOGISTICS

-Folklore & Collage: Carnival as Folklore Artist Residency will have two Virtual Sessions (DATES).
+Folklore & Collage: Carnival as Folklore Artist Residency will have two Virtual Sessions prior to the Session they are invited to.

 Kolaj Institute stocks general collage-making materials such as cutting mats, scissors, a variety of glues, substrates, and books and magazines.
 If an artist wishes to use specific materials they may be shipped in advance to the Kolaj Institute Studio & Gallery.